cortex-command-community/Cortex-Command-Legacy-Mod-Converter/README.md

 ![project-icon](cclmc-icon.png)

 ## Getting started
-Download the [Legacy Mod Converter](http://www.mediafire.com/file/yx021ce1yt6idzw/Legacy_Mod_Converter.exe/file) program.
-Put the legacy mods you want to convert in a folder.
+Download the [Legacy Mod Converter](http://www.mediafire.com/file/qnzyy2f4shoi6mc/Legacy_Mod_Converter.exe/file) program.
+Create a new folder and put your legacy mods that you want to convert in it.
 Run the Legacy Mod Converter program.

 If you get a "`Microsoft Defender SmartScreen prevented an unrecognized app from starting.
 Running this app might put your PC at risk.`" popup message when trying to run the program just press `More info` -> `Run anyway`.
+It may take a very long time for the program to appear, which is an issue with Windows' Antimalware Service Executable.
+We're looking into how we can fix both of these issues.

 ## Disclaimer
 This program will do most of the conversion work for you, but some conversion steps are too hard to automate, so it's likely that `CCCP` will still crash or print errors in the console.
 If this happens you'll have to manually fix these issues in the legacy mod folder.
 If you want to properly fix these errors then you should download this repository and follow the instructions below so you can add your own conversion cases to `conversion_rules.py`.